Scarfhead/AWS-ReStart-Netcom/presentation1.md

 1. Take alot of effort to implement first time.
 1. Requires alot of maintenance.
 ## Deployment Automation
-Get Code to Usable Format for testing/use.
+Get Code to Usable Format for testing/use. i.e. - Ansible, Jenkins, Puppet, etc.

 **Benefits of Deployment Automation**
 1. Can be performed in seconds.